-Way before Robert Pattinson made sucking blood cheesy and ridiculous, vampires on the big screen were actually quite scary (and, umm, very sexy).
-At least that’s how we remember The Lost Boys, which was released 30 years ago today.
-The 1987 flick by Joel Schumacher told the tale of a young guy bullied into joining the dark side by a gang of vampires, while his comic nerd younger brother tries to save his soul.
+The 1987 flick The Lost Boys by Joel Schumacher told the tale of a young guy bullied into joining the dark side by a gang of vampires, while his comic nerd younger brother tries to save his soul.

-There’s a slew of reasons why The Lost Boys remains one of the coolest vampire films ever.
+There’s a slew of reasons why The Lost Boys remains one of the most famous vampire movies.
 For starters the film was shot at the Santa Cruz Beach Boardwalk, offering an eerie circus vibe backdrop, and it featured a killer soundtrack that included Echo & The Bunnymen’s rendition of The Doors' trippy tune “People Are Strange.”
-But the film’s mainstay was its cast members, some of whom would become prominent movie and TV heavy hitters, while others, sadly, would never shine brighter than their ‘80s teen legacy.
+But the film’s mainstay was its cast members, some of whom would become a prominent movie and TV heavy hitters, while others, sadly, would never shine brighter than their ‘80s teen legacy.

-Kiefer Sutherland: In the mid ‘80s Kiefer Sutherland was the “IT” Bad Boy thanks to his unforgettable role as the greaser jerkwad in Stand By Me, which also happened to be his debut film.
-Either Sutherland was a tough guy in real life or acting like one just came naturally to him.
-Regardless, during his teenage years, Sutherland — son of distinguished actor Donald Sutherland — changed schools often.
+In the mid-1980s Kiefer Sutherland was the “IT” Bad Boy thanks to his unforgettable role in Stand By Me, which also happened to be his debut film.
+During his teenage years, Sutherland — son of distinguished actor Donald Sutherland — changed schools often.
 It wasn’t until he moved to Hollywood to pursue acting and bunked with Robert Downey, Jr. no less, that he truly settled into his calling.
 It was on The Lost Boys that Sutherland began collaborating with director Joel Schumacher, and the two hit it off.
-They went on to collaborate on several projects including Flatliners, A Time to Kill, and Phone Booth.
-Of course, Sutherland went on to star in his explosive Emmy Award-winning role as Jack Bauer in the Fox television series 24.
+They went on to collaborate on several projects including Flatliners, A Time to Kill and Phone Booth.
+Of course, Sutherland went on to star in his explosive Emmy Award-winning role as Jack Bauer in the television series 24.

-Jason Patric: Like Sutherland, Jason Patric also has acting DNA running through his veins.
+Like Sutherland, Jason Patric also has acting DNA running through his veins.
 The Queens native is the son of Jason Miller (from Exorcist fame), and his grandfather is Jackie Gleason.
 His role as Michael, the older bro "hazed" into becoming a vampire in The Lost Boys was his feature film debut.
-In the ‘90s Patric starred in two huge films including Rush, where he played a narcotics detective who ends up being a drug addict, and in Sleepers, alongside Robert De Niro and Brad Pitt.
-More recently, Patric has been making headlines over a messy custody battle.
-The mother of his son, who was previously his girlfriend, alleged Patric only consented to donating his sperm.
-Patric sued for custody and after a long court battle was legally recognized as his son's father in 2014.
+In the ‘90s Patric starred in two huge films including Rush, where he played a narcotics detective who ends up being a drug addict and in Sleepers, alongside Robert De Niro and Brad Pitt.

-Corey Haim: Synonymous with coming-of-age films in the ‘80s, Corey Haim was an acting veteran before his teenage prime.
-At the age of 10 Haim starred in Firstborn, his first feature film, alongside Robert Downey, Jr., and his then-girlfriend, Sarah Jessica Parker.
+Synonymous with coming-of-age films in the ‘80s, Corey Haim was an acting veteran before his teenage years.
+At the age of 10, Haim starred in Firstborn, his first feature film, alongside Downey Jr., and Sarah Jessica Parker.
 We remember him fondly as the nerdy boy in Lucas, which starred more ‘80s teen staples like Charlie Sheen and Winona Ryder.
 By the time The Lost Boys hit the screen, Haim and his onscreen sidekick (and offscreen BFF) Corey Feldman were mega teen heartthrobs.
 Known as the Two Coreys, the actors appeared in several films together including License to Drive and Dream a Little Dream.
 They also appeared on A+E’s reality television show The Two Coreys in 2007.
 Subsequently, it was on this show that Haim’s long-term drug abuse was seen publicly.
 Haim, who struggled with addiction, was never able to transition into an adult star.
 He died of pneumonia in 2010 at the age of 38.

-Jamie Gertz: Jamie Gertz was the quintessential “IT Girl“ in ‘80s movies and television shows.
+Jamie Gertz was the quintessential “IT Girl“ in ‘80s movies and television shows.
 She was Blair’s friend in The Facts of Life and the popular preppy in Square Pegs and Sixteen Candles.
-But she soon moved into more vixen-y roles, including her sexy "half-vampire" character Star in The Lost Boys, and in Less Than Zero alongside Andrew McCarthy and Robert Downey, Jr. But Gertz decided to take a break from acting in the early ‘90s, moving to Paris and working as a scent designer for the high fashion house Lanvin.
+But she soon moved into more vixen-y roles, including her sexy "half-vampire" character Star in The Lost Boys, and in Less Than Zero alongside Andrew McCarthy and Downey Jr. But Gertz decided to take a break from acting in the early ‘90s, moving to Paris and working as a scent designer for the high fashion house Lanvin.
 Around the same time she had been offered the role of Rachel Green in Friends but turned it down.
-(Imagine where Jennifer Aniston would have been today had she not gotten that role!)
-But Gertz eventually returned to acting, guest starring in several TV series including ER, Ally McBeal, Entourage, Modern Family and The Neighbors.
+But Gertz eventually returned to acting, guest-starring in several TV series including ER, Ally McBeal, Entourage, Modern Family and The Neighbors.